 I'm exempt from paying vehicle tax, can I park for free?

-If you're exempt from paying vehicle tax because of a disability, you can park for free in Bournemouth Council car parks with the exception of Richmond Gardens Multi Storey Car Park and Avenue Road Mutli Storey Car Park.
+If you're exempt from paying vehicle tax because of a disability, you can park for free in Bournemouth Council car parks with the exceptions of Richmond Gardens Multi Storey Car Park and Avenue Road Mutli Storey Car Park.

 You need to have your blue badge displayed.
 Because tax discs are no longer provided, you need to let us know your vehicle is exempt from vehicle tax.